paulhagstrom/diskhero/README.md

 - Improve colors on real hardware
 - Make disks much more evident on the big map
 - Try to install in MAME-in-a-browser on the Internet Archive.
-- Maybe use the medres area (or superhires area) to point toward disks?
 - Maybe use the medres area to illustrate progress (different view on inventory)?